arkadye/open_source_rock_opera/README.md

 Github should only be used for text versions of things: lyrics, structure, notes, etc...

+To participate: clone the repo, make the changes and then issue a pull request.

+Discussion happens on this Discord server: https://discord.gg/vsz8J9f

 ## TASKS (in no particular order):

 - Develop plot and lyrics